27 PE Ideas for Homeschool Get Fit & Have Fun at Home

 - Bike ride

-- Walking to the park (why not have a neighborhood scavenger hunt!)
+- Walking to the local parks (why not have a neighborhood scavenger hunt!)

 - Having daily walks